Profilers

 prof

 object that contains all the relevant information about the profiling.
-Try writing the following code:what operation is taking most of the cpu?
+Try writing the following code:What operation is using most of the cpu?

 -